 1. Now, add or edit a block on your website that features a button

-2. Edit the button and select "An external website" as the Type of link
+2. From the Edit Toolbar scroll to the button you wish to edit and select "An external website" as the Type of link

 3. Paste in the sharing link from Google Drive to the External website URL field